aimms/documentation/pro-release-notes.rst

                   **Resolved Issues**

-                  -  Fixed an issue with displaying non-latin characters in WebUI applications.
+                  -  Fixed an issue with displaying non-Latin characters in WebUI applications.
-                  -  Fixed an issue with presence of non-latin characters in resources of WebUI applications.
+                  -  Fixed an issue with presence of non-Latin characters in resources of WebUI applications.
                   -  Fixed an issue with upload files functionality in WebUI applications.